Probabilistic function-on-function nonlinear autoregressive model for emulation and reliability analysis of stochastic dynamical systems: Introduction

 In response to this limitation, a manifold-based variant of NARX, namely manifold-NARX (mNARX) \cite{schar2024emulating} was recently introduced to emulate highly complex dynamical systems.
 In this approach, a problem-specific exogenous input manifold is sequentially constructed from a combination of available input and output quantities, to serve as a more suitable basis for constructing a multi-dimensional NARX model.
 However, constructing the manifold requires expert knowledge on the problem physics, as well as the expected relations between different model responses.
 Despite its increased expressivity, manifold-based methodology still borrows its core learning mechanism from classical NARX, thus exhibiting a similarly strong dependence both on the choice of input lags, and on the time-discretization characteristics of the problem.
 To address this issue, a novel approach to NARX, namely functional-NARX ($\mathcal{F}$-NARX) \cite{schar2025surrogate}, was recently developed.
-Instead of directly relying on the values of exogenous inputs and responses at discretized time lags, $\mathcal{F}$-NARX employs instead time-dependent functional features (although possibly discretized) extracted from a local time window, which more efficiently represents the dynamics of both the model inputs and its responses.
+Instead of directly relying on the values of exogenous inputs and responses at discretized time lags, $\mathcal{F}$-NARX employs time-dependent functional features (although possibly discretized) extracted from a local time window, which more efficiently represents the dynamics of both the model inputs and its responses.
 This approach almost entirely eliminates the sensitivity of NARX to time-discretization, as well as strongly reducing its well known \textit{over-reliance problem} \cite{piroddi2003identification}.
 Recent work also combines both mNARX and $\mathcal{F}$-NARX to drastically reduce the amount of expert knowledge required, by enabling a semi-automatic manifold identification strategy \cite{schar2026mnarx+}.

 However, none of these methods offers an efficient way of producing probabilistic predictions, such as confidence bounds or uncertainty envelopes, which are crucial for robust estimation and decision-making.
 In addition, such advanced NARX models still face computational-efficiency challenges when long-term predictions or many surrogate-model runs are required, because they rely on a one-step-ahead prediction strategy.
-Finally, they have been tested only with polynomial learners, which may be computationally expensive during training when coupled with greedy adaptive-basis construction strategies.